Petlaz/rossmann_sales_forecasting/README.md

 License

 This project is licensed under the MIT License.
-See the LICENSE file for details. cc
+See the LICENSE file for details.